Trypanosomiasis

 - In the United States, transmission is more limited than in Central and South America:

-- The triatome vectors in the US tend to not defecate until 20 minutes post-feeding; at this point they are usually off the host.
+- The triatome vectors in the US tend to not defecate immediately post-feeding so the vector is usually off the host by the time the vector defecates.

 - Housing conditions in the US often limit the ability of the triatomes to establish home infestations, thereby limiting exposure of people and dogs.